 Our common conditions section can help you identify if you have any symptoms.

-If any of these signs and symptoms do seek advice from a health care professional.
+If you recognise any of these signs and symptoms do seek advice from a health care professional.

 *Ismail et al (2016)